 Each long bone has an elongated shaft or diaphysis and two expanded ends (epiphyses) which are smooth and articular.
 The shaft typically has 3 surfaces separated by 3 borders, a central medullary cavity, and a nutrient foramen directed away from the growing end.
 Examples of typical long bones are humerus, radius, ulna, femur, tibia and fibula, metacarpals, metatarsals, and phalanges

 Their shape is usually cuboid, cuneiform, trapezoid, or scaphoid.
 Examples: carpal and tarsal bones.

-Flat bones resembles shallow plates and form boundaries of certain body cavities.
-Examples: bone in the vault of the skull, ribs, sternum and scapula.
+Flat bones resemble shallow plates and form boundaries of certain body cavities.
+Examples: bone in the vault of the skull, ribs, sternum, and scapula.

 Vertebra, hip bone, and bones in the base of the skull.

 Certain irregular bones contain large air spaces lined by epithelium.
-Examples: maxilla, sphenoid, ethmoid, etc. they make the skull light in weight, help in resonance of voice, and act as air conditioning chambers for the inspired air.
+Pneumatic bones examples are maxilla, sphenoid, ethmoid, etc. they make the skull light in weight, help in the resonance of voice, and act as air conditioning chambers for the inspired air.

 These are bony nodules found embedded in the tendons or joint capsules.
 They have no periosteum and ossify after birth.
 They are related to an articular or nonarticular bony surface, and the surfaces of contact are covered with hyaline cartilage and lubricated by a bursa or synovial membrane.